General Statement of Duties:

 Excellent diagnostic and evaluative skills in the areas of infant and toddler speech and language development and adaptive equipment needs; thorough knowledge of the principles of child development, developmental delay, and disabilities; good interpersonal skills with the ability to teach and to communicate clearly and effectively, both verbally and in writing; ability to work effectively with persons from a wide variety of educational and socioeconomic backgrounds who may vary markedly in their understanding of infant development; exhibits consistently good judgment and a high level of

-Speech Therapist—Infant and Toddler Connection independence and initiative; ability to work effectively as a team member and with other community agencies; basic computer literacy and word processing skills required.
+Speech Language Pathologist—Infant and Toddler Connection independence and initiative; ability to work effectively as a team member and with other community agencies; basic computer literacy and word processing skills required.

 Possession of a current, valid driver’s license and acceptable driving record.